JustFocus/ELI5ience/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Create, read, edit, and delete articles
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete comments on articles
-- [ ] Organize notes within Notebooks
+- [ ] Create, read, edit, and delete annotations on articles
-- [ ] Tag notes with multiple tags
+- [ ] Create, read, edit, and delete improvements on annotations
-- [ ] Apply complex styling to notes while editing
+- [ ] Vote on annotations

 ## Design Docs
 * [View Wireframes][views]